Glassjaw: Musical style

-The band's sound has always been rooted in the New York hardcore scene.
+The band's sound is rooted in the New York hardcore scene.
 Elements of the late 1980s youth crew style of hardcore are prominent in their earlier recordings, and Youth of Today have been cited as an important influence.
+Glassjaw have cited numerous bands as influences, including Bad Brains, Sick of It All, Orange 9mm, Faith No More, Anthrax, the Cure, Squeeze, and Fugazi.
 Beck has cited Faith No More's attitude towards making music as an influence, while Palumbo has specifically cited Mike Patton as a huge influence on him.
-Glassjaw has been described as nu metal early in their career, alternative metal and post-hardcore.
+Glassjaw has been described as post-hardcore and alternative metal, and nu metal early in their career.

 Apart from this, Palumbo's lyrics frequently quote other artists as a tribute, quoting acts such as Frank Zappa, Tori Amos, and Gravediggaz, among others.

 RockSound named the band "The Biggest DIY Band In The World" because of the band's independence from major labels, insistence on maintaining creative control of both their sound and presentation and grassroots approach to distributing their music despite several hiatuses.
 On why the band still exists, Palumbo stated, "Glassjaw provides a real outlet for all our creativity.
 And allows us to sit around making dick and fart jokes all day."
 Beck stated, "Glassjaw would suck if this was how we paid our rent because then you'd make stupid decisions in order to pay the bills.
 Once money and popularity have a bearing on your art then it's gone, diluted.
 You lose it."

 In a nod to how the band shuns the music industry standard of putting out an album, when asked why the long wait for new music, Palumbo stated "...we write a lot.
 When the band is at the forefront, that’s when the spark really seems to happen.
 If it was up to me and him, we’d get together every weekend and make an album almost every few months.
 But I think the most poignant and potent Glassjaw [comes from] us stockpiling the goodness until it’s time to do it.
 And when it’s time to do it, the universe very much lets us know.”